tahajadid/SavedPlaces/README.md

 .
 Go to see the Places registred with the lat & lng

 .
-Smooth animation on navigation
+Smooth animation on navigation (Demo in the first connexion)

 ## Screenshot